Mark Foley scandal: Responses

 Mark Foley's actions were almost universally condemned.
 The actions and inactions of Hastert and other members of the Republican House leadership were widely condemned by Democrats and some Republicans.
 On September 29, 2006, Rep. Pelosi (D-CA) criticized Republican leaders, who, she said, "have known of the egregious behavior of Congressman Mark Foley, yet were prepared to adjourn [Congress] tonight without an Ethics Committee investigation."
 DCCC Chairman Rahm Emanuel noted that Alexander had first gone to Reynolds, who was in charge of political operations, and said, "That's to protect a member [of Congress], not to protect a child."
 When Foley's sexually explicit instant messages became public, a few members of the Republican Party condemned his actions.
 They voted unanimously with House Democrats to refer the matter to the House Ethics Committee for investigation.
 Speaker of the House Dennis Hastert also demanded a criminal investigation by writing the Attorney General asking for a full investigation both into Foley's actions and into the possibility that earlier clues were not properly acted upon by Congressional officials, representatives, the media, and the FBI.

 Some members of the gay community voiced concerns over media coverage of the Mark Foley scandal, since the scandal linked homosexuality and pederasty, while others condemn the media's complicity in permitting Foley to remain closeted.
-Many Republican candidates have announced that they are either returning contributions from Foley's campaign or contributing any Foley money received in the last several years to charity.
+Many Republican candidates had announced that they were either returning contributions from Foley's campaign or contributing any Foley money received in the last several years to charity.
 The NRCC, however, has opted to keep a $100,000 contribution made to it by Foley in July 2006, after the first, "overly friendly" e-mails had become known to House Republican leaders.
 Carl Forti, an NRCC spokesman, has said the campaign organization would gladly accept the $2.7 million campaign war chest that Foley controlled upon his resignation, should Foley choose to turn it over.
 On October 5, 2006, the parents of the former page from Louisiana, who initially complained about the e-mails to Rep. Alexander, issued a public statement.
 They described their son's actions as courageous, and described him as a hero for reporting the e-mails.
 They supported Alexander, calling his conduct "beyond reproach".
 They complained about media harassment, and asked to be left alone, requesting respect for their privacy.